 The Municipal Securities Rulemaking Board (MSRB)'s market regulation activities include rulemaking, regulatory support and qualification of municipal market professionals.

 The Securities Exchange Act sets forth certain areas in which the MSRB is directed to conduct rulemaking, including rules to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade and to serve various other specific purposes described in the Act.
 In order to provide the maximum opportunity for industry participation, the MSRB generally publishes rulemaking proposals as requests for comment and provides for public comment periods.
 In the earliest stages of rulemaking, the MSRB may issue a concept proposal.
 A concept proposal assists the Board in assessing whether to undertake rulemaking with regard to a particular matter.
 A concept proposal does not represent a formal rulemaking proposal by the Board and its issuance does not obligate the Board to move forward with a proposal.
 Substantive comments on rule proposals received as a result of these procedures continue to influence the MSRB’s deliberations.
+Read the MSRB's policy on economic analysis in rulemaking.

 Upon adoption by the MSRB in final form, rule proposals are filed with the Securities and Exchange Commission (SEC).
 In its rule filings, the MSRB is required to address the terms and purpose of the proposed rules, the statutory basis for their adoption, an analysis of the comments received and the statutory justification for any anticipated burden on competition the rule proposals might impose.